Imagination is everything.

 Recreated traditional wind towers jut high above Madinat Jumeirah, with the Burj Al Arab seeming almost to hover behind them.

-There is traditionally designed fretwork over windows shades protecting against the extreme heat and glare.
+There is traditionally designed fretwork over windows making shades to protect against the extreme heat and glare.

 Wooden pergola verandahs give a colonnade effect that draws you in welcome from the heat.

 The arched lofty pathways of the Souk entice you in.

 When I was there it was Ramadan and a Friday during prayer time.